Hallwang Clinic: Controversies

 The Hallwang Clinic remains controversial.
-On the one side, the Hallwang Clinic is said to be the most high-profile clinic in the European private cancer industry, centred in Germany, which attracts patients from the US, the UK, Australia and the Middle East.
+The clinic is particularly criticized for the combination of guideline-approved and complementary cancer therapies, such as hyperthermia and ozone therapy.
+The Hallwang Clinic is said to be the most high-profile clinic in the European private cancer industry, centred in Germany, which attracts patients from the US, the UK, Australia and the Middle East.
 The clinic describes itself as a pioneer in the field of personalised and precision-based oncology, though it does not publish data on patient outcomes or survival rates.

-On the other side, the costs at the private clinic are very high.
+The costs at the clinic are high.
 More than half the £8 million raised by cancer crowdfunding in the United Kingdom was for trips to the Hallwang Clinic.
-One father was charged £600 per night for overnight stays in addition to the charges for his son and paracetamol tablets were charged at 12 euros for two.
-The clinic is particularly criticized for the combination of guideline-approved and complementary cancer therapies, such as hyperthermia and ozone therapy.
+One father reported being charged £600 per night for overnight stays, in addition to the charges for his son, and that two paracetamol tablets were charged at 12 euros.

+In 2019, crowdfunding site GoFundMe banned fundraisers for treatments at Hallwang.

 American oncologist David Gorski wrote about a case where the clinic estimated a treatment at $120,000 with 80% deposit that had to be paid privately, as the clinic does not work with insurance companies.
 Gorski also criticized the policy that patients are asked to not talk to the press and that the clinic "routinely couples unproven treatments with business practices that exploit the seriously ill".